vt-tlos-pathways/pathways-docs/option4.md

 ## Revisiting Assessment

-If you need to make changes to your assessment or accidentally confirmed, you can click the three-dot button and choose **Revisit Assessment** button on the Dashboard page next to the outcome in question.
+If you need to make changes to your assessment or accidentally confirmed, you can click the three-dot button and choose **Revisit Assessment** on the Dashboard page next to the outcome in question.

 ![Revisit Assessment](/_media/option4revisit.png "Revisit Assessment")